Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

     },
 }
 ```
-* In the above snippet, we can see that `CallMessage`s in `Bank` support a total of 5 types of calls
-* `sov-cli` is capable of parsing a json that matches any of the calls and serializing them
-* The structure of the JSON file that represents the call is very similar to the Enum member
-* For example consider the `CreateToken` message
+In the above snippet, we can see that `CallMessage`s in `Bank` support five different types of calls.
+The `sov-cli` has the ability to parse a JSON file that aligns with any of these calls and subsequently serialize them.
+The structure of the JSON file, which represents the call, closely mirrors that of the Enum member.
+Consider the `CreateToken` message as an example:
 ```rust
     CreateToken {
         /// Random value use to create a unique token address.